 1870 US Census Search

 Search the historic 1870 US Census - the first post-Civil War census that captured a transforming nation.
 Find your ancestors with AI-powered search across all states and territories.
-3 free searches included.
+6 free credits included.

 Enter your ancestor's name and location to search the complete 1870 Census database.